bear102/Vortex-php-webshell/README.md

 - Simple and easy-to-use interface
 - execute commands in directory
+- shows shell errors
 - saves partial history
 - automatic reverse shell
 - automatic linPEAS install
 - server information
 - file upload

 ## Installation

-To install Vortex on your server, simply copy the php file from [this link] https://github.com/bear102/Vortex/blob/main/vortex.php and upload it to the server's web directory.
+To install Vortex on your server, simply copy the php file from [this link](https://github.com/bear102/Vortex/blob/main/vortex.php) and upload it to the server's web directory.

 Next, navigate to the webshell URL in your browser and you should see the Vortex interface.

 ## Usage

-Using Vortex is easy.
+Using the terminal in Vortex is easy.
 Simply type in a command in the prompt and hit enter.
+If you want to execute the command inside of a specific directory, fill out the execute in directory box and hit enter.

+To test for a reverse shell connection, put in your ip and port and hit execute.
+The code should automatically run the commands.
+Make sure you have your listener set up properly.

+To install linpeas, simpily click the photo and linpeas will try to install itself as well as chmod.
+After it is complete, you can start a reverse shell and navigate to the temporary directory that it created.
+From there you can do ./linpeas.sh to run linPEAS.

+To upload a file, click the browse button and selected the desired file.
+Then hit upload.
+Vortex will attempt to upload your file into the current directory Vortex is running in.

 ## Contributing